 Anyone who has spent more than a few minutes trying to ship something to their customers knows that a good label printer makes or breaks the process.
 With the number of shipping label printers on the market, it can be daunting to figure out which suits your business’ needs the most.
-In this article, we’ll take a look at a handful of shipping label printers and identify which you should look at and which are work skipping over.
+In this article, we’ll look at a handful of shipping label printers and identify which you should look at and work skipping over.

 Why Use a Dedicated Thermal Shipping Label Printer

 There’s an easy and understandable argument for using the printer you already have to print your shipping labels.
 For most, that’s their existing inkjet or laser printer, printing onto 8 1/2″ x 11″ sheets of paper and folding them in half.

 The downside with this is mostly waste.
-Typically, this includes half of the sheet of paper going to waste, and ink or toner is consumed more frequently.
+Typically, this includes half of the paper sheet going to waste, and ink or toner is consumed more frequently.
 With a thermal shipping label printer, no ink is used, and in some cases, you can acquire entirely free shipping labels on which to print.

-Pair that with any kind of real volume and I’ll bet dollars to barcodes the math would make a thermal printer real attractive real quick.
+Pair that with any real volume, and I’ll bet dollars to barcodes that the math would make a thermal printer real attractive real quick.

 The Best Shipping Label Printers

 There are dozens of options on the market, depending on the budget and the volume of shipping labels you’ll need to print.
 This list is broken down into three major groups: what works for most people, recommendations for high volume users, and alternatives I can’t really recommend but are good to point out, nevertheless.